How to set up a website

 - Choose the the web address where your website will be published in the URL section.
 Use the drop-down to select the domain you wish to use.
 The available domains include your aliases and personal domains.
 Optionally, you can add a further subdomain section before it, or a path after it.
 If you are using your own domain, you must host your name servers with Fastmail, not just your MX records.

-- HTTPS: If you are using a personal domain hosted with Fastmail for your website, you can choose to encrypt your website with Let's Encrypt HTTPS.
+- HTTPS: You can choose to encrypt your website with Let's Encrypt HTTPS if you are using a personal domain hosted with Fastmail for your website.

 - Website if you have uploaded HTML pages for your website